chelohalo/digital-wallet-dashboard/README.md

   - Navigate to the client directory of the project in your terminal.
   - Run `npm start` to start the client.

+# Add your etherscan API key in the .env file

 # Add valid wallet data

 ```0x56Eddb7aa87536c09CCc2793473599fD21A8b17F